zechengz/sim/.github/CONTRIBUTING.md

 ## License

-This project is licensed under the MIT License.
-By contributing, you agree that your contributions will be licensed under the MIT License as well.
+This project is licensed under the Apache License 2.0.
+By contributing, you agree that your contributions will be licensed under the Apache License 2.0 as well.

 ---